 We are a Permaculture farm in its infancy stages.
 In 2015, I found Permaculture and started working as Permaculturist.
 Since then, we have been integrating Permaculture methodology into our farm.
-In 2017, I am adding farmstay.
-So we will be similar to a guesthouse for people who wants to practice and learn farming.
+In 2017, I am adding farm stay.
+So we will be similar to a guesthouse for people who wants to practice and learn to farm.
+You will see construction activities and many things on the farm are not in place.

-We produce Organic vegetables, fruits, and berries for our own consumption and the local markets.
-Our main products now are Mulberries, Gac fruits, Limes, and Butternut Squash.
-You will also find Papaya, Pomegranates, Bananas, Lemon Grass, and more.
+We produce Organic fruits and berries for our own consumption and the local markets.
+Our main products now are Mulberries, Gac fruits, and Limes.
+You will also find Papaya, Bananas, Lemon Grass, and more.
 Because our farm is still in the formation stage, any volunteers with Permaculture or farming experience would be wonderful.
 I also welcome those new to farming who would like to come and learn with me.

 I have greenhouses, hammocks, a rooftop with a view, dogs, nature, Organic food, Chickens and fresh eggs and more.